kubeshop/kusk-gateway/docs/api_autopilot.md

 Let's explain what is going on.

-We added a convenience method that will allow users to easily expose their REST API through Kusk gateway by using `kusk-gateway/openapi-url` annotation, and here is how.
+We added a convenience method that will allow users to easily expose their REST API through Kusk gateway by using the `kusk-gateway/openapi-url` annotation, and here is how.

 Assuming that the user has already set up a pod that is running REST API server code and the pod name is `todo-backend`: